• Skip to primary navigation

 Anyway, how is your week going?
 I have had an interesting week so far.
 Wednesday morning always makes me think of the Great British Bake off.
 The thing is I didn't use to watch it much.
 I caught up with episodes from all the previous series when I became obsessed with the last series.
 It is strange that i wasn't into it much because I have always secretly enjoyed baking.
 Not the perfect, floral type of baking.
 The bash some random flavours together, crash, bang and wallop it into the oven kind of baking.
 The type that comes together easily like these chocolate peanut butter cups.

 What is even stranger is that about 3 to 4 years ago, me and the husband went to Wales and climbed Mount Snowdon for charity.
 It was a fantastic day with plenty of banter between the people climbing with us.
 Then not long after that, I was on my laptop and Bakes by Ali came up on my news feed.
 I really liked what i was seeing.
 I think i suggested that he should start hampers because at certain times of the year, people always seem to be looking for them and he seemed really down to earth.
 Then he began to share some of his recipes and I tried some.
-I cannot tell you this enough, you HAVE to try his Banoffee and Walnut cake.
 Also in email exchanges (I was ordering a cake) he was super friendly and humble.
 Anyway a year later, I realised he had been on GBBO and then another year later the penny finally dropped.
 I was looking at the pictures of our climb and there he was right next to us.
 I thought he looked familiar.
 I had seen him on the TV once and he had climbed snowdon with us!
 DUH.

 Anyhow, the weather has been interesting lately.
 I look outside and think woah, it looks hot.
 I go out and my fingers feel like they might drop off.
 The night before last, I was really ill.
 Like really really ill.
 I was up all night heaving, shivering, i couldn't catch my breath and I had what can only be described as a piercing headache on the left side.
 So much so that at 4am i could no longer take it, I stumbled downstairs with my jelly legs and rooted through the medicine and chucked some down my throat.
 I don't do medicine.
 Never.
 Ever.
 Unless I am absolutely desperate (like the time my pressure cooker blew up and burnt my arms), I just ride it through (not cos I'm a soldier, just because I don't like taking medicine).
 Anyway the following day, still foggy headed, mind like candy floss, head banging, legs shaking, arms aching, stomach churning I made the kids breakfast, because in general mothers just have to get on with it!
 No one cares.
 Oh boo hoo.
 The kids certainly don't.
 So you either make them breakfast or that headache is about to get worse.